hywkim-private/ALIGNet/README.md

 A pytorch implementation of ALIGNet, originally developed by Prof. Rana Hanocka.

 ALIGNet is a partial-shape agnostic deep-learning model that "aligns" source images to randomly-masked target images as shown below.
+It learns both data-driven priors that predicts partially masked target shapes and warp deformation fields that transform source images to resemble the features of the fully-recovered target shapes.
 <p align="center">
   <img src="./docs/3d.png" width="1300" title="3d Example">
 </p>
-The model learns both data-driven priors that predicts partially masked target shapes and warp deformation fields that transform source images to resemble the features of the fully-recovered target shapes.
+For example, given a source 3d mesh structure (left column) and a target point-cloud with missing datapoints (middle column), ALIGNet warps the source mesh into the target-estimate (right column), which, in plain terms, can be seen as a "mixture" of the two input shapes.

 ## Install dependencies
 move to the ALIGNet or ALIGNet_3d directory.